-Retained feta membrane (RFM) was the most frequent reproductive health problem encountered in the current study area, with an incidence risk of 12.9%.
-This falls within the reported range (3.8 - 28.9%) from earlier studies in Ethiopia (Ibrahim 2017) and other countries (2 to 15%) (Hooshmandabbasi et al., 2018; Manríquez et al., 2020).
-Risk factors for RFM vary by region, country, environment, and management practices, including dystocia, abortion, stillbirth, twinning, hormonal imbalances, immunosuppression, calving season, cow parity, nutritional deficiencies, management, and infectious diseases (LeBlanc et al., 2002; Roberts, 2022).
-In the current study, poor BCS was significantly (p < 0.05) associated with RFM risk.
-Cows with poor BCS had a 9.9 times higher chance of placental retention than cows with good BCS.
-Problems with reproductive health, such as RFM, are more likely to affect cows in poor condition because their ineffective defences increase the likelihood of infection, and the weak expulsive power of fetal membranes causes secondary problems (Haile et al., 2014).
-Dystocia, pluriparity, and abortion were considered important risk factors for RFM in crossbred cattle (Kumari et al., 2015).
-However, these were not shown in the current investigation.
-Further research is necessary to confirm these effects using various breeds in the Ethiopian environment.
+RFM, which had an overall incidence risk of 12.9%, was the second most frequent reproductive health problem encountered in the current study area.
+The current incidence risk falls within the reported incidence range (3.8 - 28.9%) from the earlier studies (Ibrahim 2017).
+Also, the current figure is within the incidence range (2 to 15%) reported from other countries (Hooshmandabbasi et al 2018 Manríquez et al 2020).
+Risk factors for RFM differ by region, country, and environment and management practices.
+Some of the most commonly mentioned risk factors for RFM in cattle (LeBlanc et al 2002; Roberts 2022) include dystocia, abortion, stillbirth, twinning, hormonal imbalances, immunosuppression, calving season, cow parity, nutritional deficiencies, management, and infectious diseases.
+BCS was the only factor significantly (p < 0.05) associated with the risk of RFM occurring in the current study out of a number of factors that were examined.
+It was discovered that cows with poor BCS had a 9.9 times higher chance of placental retention than cows with good BCS.
+Problems with reproductive health, such as RFM, are especially likely to affect cows in poor condition.
+This is because the body's ineffective defences increase the likelihood of infection and the fetal membranes' weak expulsive power causes secondary problems (Haile et al 2014).
+Although dystocia, pluriparity, and abortion were said to be important risk factors for RFM in crossbred cattle (Kumari et al 2015), these were not shown in the current investigation.
+We also underline the necessity for further research to confirm these effects using various breeds in the Ethiopian environment.